Pricing options

 Guest Speakers

-Tehseen Noorani, PhD
+Trainer Tehseen Noorani, PhD

 Tehseen Noorani is an interdisciplinary scholar trained in sociology, anthropology and science studies.
 His interests lie in the phenomenological, epistemic and sociopolitical character of extreme experiences, and how these are made sense of across different 'consciousness cultures'.
 His current research traces the renewed scientific and therapeutic interest in psychedelic experiences in the global North, exploring implications for theories of psychopathology and approaches to mental health care.
 Weaving together scientific, medical, spiritual and aesthetic registers, this research is situated in the context of medicalisation and the ongoing 'war on drugs'.
 Tehseen spearheaded qualitative research for the Johns Hopkins psychedelic research team from 2013-2015, and has written on psychedelic science and therapeutics, expertise-by-experience in mental healthcare and participatory research methodologies.
 His PhD (2007-2011) was an ethnographic study of the knowledge-making practices of the mental health self-help and mutual aid movement, with a particular focus on the Hearing Voices Network.

-Joseph McCowan, PsyD
+Trainer Joseph McCowan, PsyD

 Joseph McCowan, Psy.D, is a licensed clinical psychologist and psychotherapist, currently working in Los Angeles as a co-therapist in the MAPS sponsored Phase 3 clinical trials of MDMA-assisted psychotherapy for PTSD.
 He is an alumni of MAPS’ MDMA Therapy Training for Communities of Color, held in August 2019.
 Additionally, Joseph works with the California Center for Psychedelic Therapy where he provides Ketamine Assisted Psychotherapy (KAP) and Psychedelic Integration Therapy.
 Joseph is deeply passionate about furthering education and awareness of the healing benefits of psychedelics for communities of color and in working to improve mental health outcomes for historically underserved communities.
 Joseph received his undergraduate degree in psychology from the University of California, Santa Barbara, and his doctorate in clinical psychology from the Chicago School of Professional Psychology.

-Cristie Strongman, Ed.M.
+Trainer Cristie Strongman, Ed.M.

 Cristie Strongman is a graduate of Columbia University’s Counseling Psychology, bilingual track.
 Before embarking on clinical study, she dedicated her studies at Columbia to better understand the phenomena of urban shamanism.
 Cristie is the former Director of Racial and Equity Access Committee for Chacruna’s Institute for Psychedelic Plant Medicine, a non-profit dedicated to providing public education and cultural understanding about psychedelic plant medicines where she advocated for gender and racial diversity in the field of psychedelics.
 Cristie is a trainee of the Multidisciplinary Association for Psychedelic Studies (MAPS) in MDMA-assisted psychotherapy with a passion for helping historically underserved communities of color.
 She is a classically trained opera singer who enjoys performing new music in such spaces as Carnegie Hall.
 Cristie is originally from Colón, Panamá, and currently resides in Brooklyn, NYC.

-Rebecca Kronman, LCSW
+Trainer Rebecca Kronman, LCSW

 Rebecca is a licensed Clinical Social Worker and founder of Plant Parenthood, a digital and in-person community of parents who use psychedelics.
 At her private practice in Brooklyn, NY she works with creative professionals using mindfulness and experiential techniques to address depression, anxiety and life transitions.
 In addition, she works in the re-emerging clinical space of psychedelic harm reduction and integration, helping clients prepare for psychedelic experiences, incorporate insights or cope with challenges post-experience.
 Her experience includes Mindfulness-Based Stress Reduction, Mindfulness for Clinicians, Psychedelics 101 & 102, and Beyond Experience Psychedelic Integration Workshop.